 - Purchase Description comes from the item master where there are three item descriptions, one of which is the Purchase description.

-- Request Memo is entered by the salesperson or project manager when they requested the part on the Product Manager of the sales order.
+- Request Memo is entered by the salesperson or project manager when they requested the part from the Product Manager of the sales order.

-- Funds Available/Needed refers to the money that has been received via RFP invoices as compared to what has been delivered.
+- Funds Available/Needed refers to the money received via RFP invoices compared to what has been delivered.
 This is helpful to see if you’ve been paid for the items ordered or not.

 - Go To Sales Order button is your shortcut to the Sales Order.

-If the part was requested from a Project, Work Order, or Invoice, your available fields are a bit different.
+If someone requested the part from a Project, Work Order, or Invoice, your available fields are slightly different.

-- Required By is the date that the item is needed by.
-This was set by the project manager on the project or the technician on a work order.
+- Required By is the date that the item is needed.
+The project manager sets this on the project or the technician on a work order.

 - Client Name is the name of the person or company buying the item.